Rackenford: The Stag Inn

 A pub located in the centre of the village opposite the church.
 It is rumoured to be one of the oldest pubs in Devon and to contain beams from the Mary Rose.

-The Stag Inn has been beautifully renovated and reopened in 2018.
+The Stag Inn has been renovated and reopened in 2018.
 Since Covid, it is open for a traditional family Sunday Lunch and special events only.

 Nature reserve

 Rackenford and Knowstone Moors, a nature reserve of Devon Wildlife Trust, is near the village.